Jorbeatz/React-Notes/React-notes.md

 *	We want to concat the state because reducers never change state or action.
 We're just concatenating onto the state.
 *	After dispatching, now the EXPENSES array has a new item created from the dispatched action

-### ES6 Spread Operator in Reducers
-*	Makes things a lot easier to work with array and objects

 ###	UUID - NPM package for generating unique ids
 *	Generate unique id's